jamescherti/minimal-emacs.d/README.md

   (add-hook 'completion-at-point-functions #'cape-elisp-block))
 ```

-**Note:** While setting `corfu-auto` to `t` enables automatic completion, this configuration is discouraged for both performance and security reasons.
-Because Emacs operates on a single thread, the continuous polling of heavy completion-at-point functions (CAPFs) and external LSP servers on every keystroke introduces input latency.
-More significantly, automatic completion introduces security vulnerabilities when working with untrusted repositories.
-The continuous background parsing forces external binaries and language servers to process buffer contents without explicit user intent, creating attack vectors for arbitrary code execution or unauthorized data exposure.
-Manual completion remains the standard practice, providing a deterministic editing experience while ensuring the developer retains absolute control over when external processes analyze the source code.
+**Note:** Setting `corfu-auto` to `t` to enable automatic completion is discouraged for both performance and security reasons.
+Continuous polling of heavy completion-at-point functions (CAPFs) and external LSP servers on every keystroke introduces latency.
+More significantly, automatic completion introduces security vulnerabilities when working with untrusted code.
+This background parsing forces external binaries and language servers to process buffer contents without explicit user intent, creating attack vectors for arbitrary code execution.
+It is recommended to activate `corfu-auto` only in directories where all files are trusted.

 ### Vertico, Consult, Marginalia, and Embark